sahoog2/Preparation_Notes/DSA/Array/Special Index.md

             int remainingEven = evenSum - (i % 2 == 0 ?
 A[i] : 0);
             int remainingOdd = oddSum - (i % 2 != 0 ?
 A[i] : 0);

-            // If removing the element keeps sums balanced, count it if (leftEven + remainingOdd == leftOdd + remainingEven) {
+            // If removing the element keeps sums balanced, count it.
+See the explanation of the formula below. if (leftEven + remainingOdd == leftOdd + remainingEven) {
                 ans++;
             }